artemixer/gofuscator/README.md

 Strings are decrypted from a base64 sequence of bytes :
 <br/>```"test"``` -> ```aesDecrypt((string(49) + string(78) + string(57) + ...)```

-Hexes are changed into a string of corresponding bytes :
+Hexes are changed into declarations of corresponding bytes :
 <br/>```0x48, 0x65``` -> ```(byte(72)), (byte(101))```

 And all of the above methods are reinforced by the way integers and floats are obfuscated, which is the main feature of this tool.